A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: System properties

 The relative lens-source proper motion is: $\mu_{\rm rel} = \theta_\E/t_\E = 3~{\rm mas\,yr^{-1}}$ (see below).
-We may expect that the lens and source could be resolved in about ten years from now and the lens flux could be measured then leading to the lens mass and distance estimate, when combined with the stellar isochrones \citep{yee15c}.
+We may expect that the lens and source could be resolved in about ten years from now allowing the lens flux to be measured and leading to an estimate of the lens mass and distance, when combined with the stellar isochrones \citep{yee15c} and the constraint on the angular Einstein ring radius from the detection of finite source effects.
 In some cases, an identification of the lens in the follow-up high-resolution imaging is problematic \citep{bhattacharya17}.
 The future lens flux measurement can definitely use the MagAO image presented here for calibration.
 We also list nearby stars in Table~\ref{tab:close}.
 As one can see in Figure~\ref{fig:ao}, the event is by far the brightest object within the ground-based seeing limit.

 The existing \emph{EPOXI} data have not yet been reduced.
-We use representative models from Section~\ref{sec:wide} to predict the magnification as seen by \emph{EPOXI} -- see Figure~\ref{fig:epoxi}.
+We use representative parallax wide binary-lens models (all are witihin $2\sigma$) fitted to the OGLE data to predict the magnification as seen by \emph{EPOXI} --- see Figure~\ref{fig:epoxi}.
 We also show a histogram of the amplitude (i.e., difference between maximum and minimum) of magnification predicted for \emph{EPOXI} in Figure~\ref{fig:epoxiH}.
 The lens mass and distance can be measured directly if the microlensing parallax is measured.
 Some of the magnification curves are almost flat.
 If the true magnification curve is almost flat, then the parallax measurement is unlikely.
-If the highest magnification is $\lesssim4$, then the magnification curve can be approximated as a linear function of time.
-In this case, it will be necessary to remove potential systematic linear trends in the \emph{EPOXI} photometry in a manner that is independent of the photometry of the source in the \emph{EPOXI} data in order to measure $\pi_\E$.
+If the highest magnification is $\lesssim4$, then the magnification curve can be reasonably well approximated as a linear function of time.
+In this case, it will be necessary to remove potential systematic linear trends in the \emph{EPOXI} photometry in a manner that is independent of the photometry of the source in the \emph{EPOXI} data in order to measure $\pmb{\pi_\E}$.

+The event parameters could be better constrained if the proper motion of the source was known.
+The baseline object is included in \emph{Gaia} DR2 \citep{gaia18a}.
+The astrometric $\chi^2/{\rm dof}$ (keyword {\tt astrometric\_gof\_al}) is $3.9$ while values $>3$ indicate bad fit to the data.
+The interpretation of the \emph{Gaia} proper-motion measurement is additionally hindered by the fact that the baseline object is a blend of sources with detectable contribution from other stars (see Table~\ref{tab:wide}).
+It is unlikely that \emph{Gaia} DR2 proper motion can put useful constraints on system properties.